 The entire design of the Greystone program is intended to support enhanced performance academically, athletically and as a leader at the academy.
-By elevating the level of expectation while at prep school from the high school level to the university level, students are challenged to preform “up” rather than perform at a lower level that does not prepare them for the challenge or rigor they can expect at the academies.
+By elevating the level of expectation while at prep school, students are challenged to perform “up” so that they are prepared for the challenges and rigor they can expect at the academies.

 As leaders, all Greystone students experience the true meaning of responsibility and accountability which translates directly to their evolution as leaders at the academy level.
 The intent of the Greystone experience is to provide each student with the experience and expertise needed to develop a sense of self-confidence and self-assurance whenever put into a leadership position.
 Greystone also affords each member of the team with the opportunity to try different leadership techniques to determine what works and what does not work.
 Experience in a controlled leadership laboratory ensures that young leaders are capable of significant growth and maturity once they arrive at the academy – Always Ready…For Them!

-Due to the nature of college life on a university campus, Greystone students tend to grow up and mature quickly.
-To further this process, interaction with a group of similarly motivated men and women who are also academy candidates also helps to ensure upward maturity rather than stymied growth when thrust into environments consisting of younger and unmotivated students.
-By presenting themselves as more mature when they arrive at the academies, Greystone students do not fall victim to the emotional or immature pranks/activities that prove to be the downfall of many cadets or midshipmen who are not ready for the academy-level challenge.
+Due to the nature of university life on campus, Greystone students tend to grow up and mature quickly.
+Their interaction with a group of similarly motivated academy candidates helps to ensure upward maturity rather than stymied growth that's typical of students who are thrust into environments with younger and unmotivated students.
+Having this year of maturity when they arrive at the academies, Greystone students do not fall victim to the emotional or immature pranks/activities that prove to be the downfall of many cadets or midshipmen who are not ready for the academy-level challenge.
 Maturity, like a strong sense of professionalism, stands out as a positive beacon just as much as immaturity and unprofessionalism stands out as a negative beacon.

-The constant push to maintain focus on the mission – what each Greystone student is there to accomplish – develops a strong sense of dedication and determination that helps our candidate stand out more positively as a cadet or midshipman once they arrive at the academy.
-Determination and focus helps academy students to push through when times are more challenging and it sustains them when things go wrong – and at the academies, things do sometimes go wrong!
+The constant push to maintain focus on the mission develops a strong sense of dedication and determination that helps our candidates stand out more positively as a cadet or midshipman once they arrive at the academy.
+Determination and focus helps academy students to push through challenging times and it sustains them when things go wrong – and at the academies, things do sometimes go wrong!
 Dedication to the mission helps to overcome and endure the difficult times and conversely, enables significant celebration during times of success and accomplishment.